Get started with MU

 ApplyOverview

-- Students who want to contribute to applied-science evidence to support complex practice options can emphasize research and service in course work and in the capstone project to provide the necessary background to be competitive for grant and research-focused programs.
+- Students interested in advancing applied science evidence for complex practice options can prioritize research and service in their course work and capstone project, equipping them to compete for grant and research-focused opportunities.

 Quick facts